-- On 27 January 2021, the Group has signed an agreement with the same operator in the Spanish market by which the Group is granted an IRU over the FTTH network associated with certain BUs of said operator, for a period of 45 years.
+- On 27 January 2021, the Group signed an agreement with the same operator in the Spanish market by which the Group is granted an IRU over the FTTH network associated with certain BUs of said operator, for a period of 45 years.
 The total price of the right of use is Euro 14,368 thousand.
-This IRU has been subsequently sold to the new infrastructure company, Uclés InfraCo, S.L. (hereinafter, "InfraCo") (see note 6). - On 24 November 2021, the Group has signed with other telecommunications operator a new global agreement, which mainly consists of:

-The Group has included, as part of previous agreements of MásMóvil Group, the new subsidiaries acquired through the Euskaltel business combination (see note 4.1.b)), that will benefit thereafter from the network sharing agreements.
+This IRU was subsequently sold to InfraCo (see note 6). - On 24 November 2021, the Group signed with other telecommunications operator a global agreement.
+The Group has included, as part of previous agreements of MásMóvil Group, the new subsidiaries acquired through the Euskaltel business combination (see note 4.2.b)), that will benefit thereafter from the network sharing agreements.
 This amendment has not had any impact on the rights of use already recorded.
 However, the cancelation of the contracts between this telecommunications operator and Euskaltel Group has achieved a reduction and deferral of the penalties since the Group maintain a significant volume of Euskaltel business under the network of this operator.
-Total amount of the penalties by a nominal value of Euro 188,965 thousand has been included in the fair value of the provisions for unfavourable contracts in the purchase price allocation process performed (see note 4.1.b)).
+Total amount of the penalties by a nominal value of Euro 188,965 thousand has been included in the fair value of the provisions for unfavourable contracts in the purchase price allocation process performed (see note 4.2.b)).
 The payment will be deferred in time and will be settled with the payment of penalties and certain payments based on performance targets.

-The Group therefore continues to develop the strategy started in prior year of reaching agreements with telecommunications infrastructure operators to extend its own network (co-investment) and to increase wholesale access to third-party networks.
+The Group therefore continues to develop the strategy started in prior year of reaching agreements with telecommunications infrastructure operators to extend its own network (coinvestment) and to increase wholesale access to third-party networks.